 I couldn’t even concentrate on what she was saying because I kept trying to tell if she was real or not.
 Obviously, I had never seen a picture of her and I didn’t know what I was expecting (some authoritative old spinster, I suppose, barking orders at people to spark joy!
 Spark Joy!).
 Once I got over the visage presented before me, it was time to get down to business.
 After all, we are both dedicated to helping people who are overwhelmed by all their stuff.
 And in our consumer-driven society, that is a lot of people (as evident by the millions of copies Kondo’s book has sold).
 Whether it be to keep up with the Joneses or to fill some hole inside them, people are consumed with consumerism, going into debt for that 40th pair of shoes or thinking that 217th ceramic owl figurine will make them happy.
 And when their houses are bursting at the seams, they rent storage units.
 There is 2.3 billion square feet of storage space in the U.S. That’s 7.06 square feet per person, per person, in the U.S.

 And there is no sign of slowing down.
 In my small town alone, there are at least 30 self-storage facilities with three more two-story behemoths going up.
 If that is not culturally-sanctioned hoarding on epidemic proportions, I don’t know what is.
 So me and my little woods nymph are on the same page with that.
 And, after watching a few episodes, I can say I find most of her methods to be pretty logical.
-In her KonMari Method of organization, she tackles clutter by category, not by room.
+In her KonMari Method of organization, she tackles clutter by category, not by room (If you would like an easy method to declutter by room, visit my page here).
 Clothing, Books, Papers, Komono (miscellaneous items) and Mementos (sentimental items).
 Personally, I think Komono is too broad a category for the rest of the items in your house, but I have found in my experience that the first three categories are what the majority of people have trouble with.
 I also like that she gets people to put all the items in each category into one pile.
 So when you see the Mount Everest that are your clothes on the bed, you really get a sense of how much stuff you have.

 This really had an effect on the people on the show, to the point where one lady was in tears at how it ever got so out of hand.
 Then comes the part that makes Kondo fodder for so many internet trolls (just see Twitter).
 She instructs people to pick up each item and see if it “sparks joy” in them.
 If it does, it stays.
 If it doesn’t, it goes.
 And if the item goes, she asks that you thank it before you toss it.
 She even goes so far as to thank socks for keeping your feet protected all day and greets the clients’ houses before starting her method, asking the house to help them along in the process.
 To her, everything has energy, a life force, including inanimate objects.
 This belief has its roots in the Japanese Shinto religion.